-The emergence and spread of the coronavirus (COVID-19) beginning in the first quarter of 2020 has affected businesses and economic activities in the U.S. and beyond.
-The extent of the impact of COVID-19 on the Center's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, the effects on supply chains, service providers, and business partners, and changes in business practices, all of which are uncertain and cannot be determined at this time.
+The emergence and spread of the coronavirus (COVID-19) has affected businesses and economic activities in the U.S. and beyond.
+The extent of the impact of COVID-19 on the Center's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, the effects on residents, supply chains, service providers, business partners, and changes in business practices, all of which are uncertain and cannot be determined at this time.